Opentrons/opentrons/CONTRIBUTING.md

 3. Open a PR into `master` for your branch.
 4. `make bump` to create an alpha version (see below)
 5. Inspect version bumps and changelogs
+   - Make sure the comparison link is to the latest release verison (e.g.: `compare/v3.11.4...v3.12.0)` instead of `compare/v3.12.0-alpha.1...v3.12.0)`)
+   - Delete the sub-sections that relate only to alpha releases, so that the changelog is against the latest actual release
 6. Edit the user-facing changelog at `app-shell/build/release-notes.md` to add the new notes for the app
 7. Edit the user-facing changelog at `api/release-notes.md` to add the new notes for the robot software
 8. `git add --all`